 /auth username@domain password

 /auth host\username password

-If the username, password or domain contain a space character, they must be specified in double quotes, as shown in the above examples.
-As an alternative to using the /auth argument, credentials can be configured as part of a Scan Profile.
+Note: as an alternative to using the /auth argument, credentials can be configured as part of a Scan Profile.

 Name: Log HTTP Requests

 For: Use this option to log all HTTP requests that the Netsparker scanner sends and receives during a web application security scan.
 The HTTP requests will be saved in a file called "HttpRequests.saz" and will be located within the current scan directory.
 You can use Fiddler to view the contents of the log file.